 They fit right in with the MAGA people.

-His evidence is essentially that he thought they looked organized and that they looked like MAGA people, which is...
+So Waller's evidence that he thought they looked, his evidence is essentially that he thought they looked organized and that they looked like MAGA people, which is proof that they're plainclothes militants trying to look like MAGA people.

 Just because you're using real words and you're acting like we're in the real world doesn't mean you're not just describing fucking Hydra from a comic book.

-Apparently, the use of the word retreat was suspicious because it sounded like a, quote, military operation.
+Apparently the use of the word retreat was suspicious because it sounded like a quote military operation.

-Yeah, legitimately there's zero evidence that's provided in this article other than thoughts that Waller had, which I don't find persuasive.
+Yeah, legitimately, there's zero evidence that's provided in this article other than thoughts that Waller had, which I don't find persuasive.

 The piece de resistance of this argument is that after the chaos had already gotten going and the Capitol was already being stormed, Waller saw a group of approximately three dozen, quote, uniformed, agile younger men walking briskly single file.

-These people were wearing uniforms, like they were in military uniforms and stuff, and they said, quote, we're taking the Capitol before disappearing, quote, under the scaffolding beneath the rotunda entrance.
+And they said, quote, we're taking the Capitol before disappearing, quote, under the scaffolding beneath the rotunda entrance.

-I think that this is probably a dramatized account of something Waller saw, but even if he saw a group of people wearing camo and acting like they were were in the army, that doesn't mean that they were agent provocateurs.
+I think that this is probably a dramatized account of something Waller saw, but even if he saw a group of people wearing camo and acting like they were in the army, that doesn't mean that they were agent provocateurs.

 NPR reported that, quote, nearly one in five people charged over the alleged involvement in the attack on the U.S. Capitol appear to have military history.